PengChen11/LeetCode-algorithms-data-structures/README.md

-# LeetCode algorithms and data structures collections
+# LeetCode Algorithms and Data Structures challenge Collections

 One thing I've learned as a newcomer to the programmer's world is that, if you really want to be a great software engineer, a solid understanding of different algorithms and data structures is a must.
 Thus LeetCode **medium to hard** level code challenge is sometime required by employers.